 Addressing hurt feelings when they arise is crucial to prevent issues from escalating.
 Openly expressing our emotions and maintaining healthy relationships are vital.
 Bottling up feelings when you have ADHD can lead to a buildup of unresolved emotions, exacerbating problems in the long run. 🧨

 When we feel attacked when receiving negative feedback from others, it's important not to react with immediate anger.
 Instead, try to understand their perspective and reflect on their words to learn from the experience.
 Building and maintaining relationships requires empathy, effort, and understanding from both sides. 🤗

 A fulfilling life includes having positive and healthy connections with others.
 Nurturing peaceful relationships with our social environment enhances our overall happiness.
 Conflicts are inevitable in social interactions, but actively listening to others and self-reflecting on our actions can lead to stronger relationships and personal growth.

 In the end, life is too short to be consumed by arguments and fights.
 Embracing empathy, patience, and open communication helps us navigate conflicts gracefully and fosters harmonious connections with the people around us.
 By doing so, those of us with ADHD can create a more enjoyable and fulfilling life enriched by meaningful relationships. 👨❤️👨

 ADHD and Conflict: FAQs (Frequently Asked Questions)

-Is conflict resolution difficult when you have ADHD?
+Is conflict resolution difficult for a person with ADHD?

-What ADHD traits affect a person's ability to resolve conflicts and confrontations?
+What ADHD traits affect a person's ability to resolve conflict and confrontations?

-What's the best way to improve one’s ability to handle arguments or misunderstandings when one or both people have ADHD?
+What's the best way to improve your ability to handle arguments or misunderstandings when one or both people have ADHD?